Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Ablation Study

 \section{Ablation Study}

-We evaluate GCG-LSGM with varying the choice of $\gamma$ in Figure~\ref{fig:gamma}, GCG-LILA with varying the choices of the layer in Figure~\ref{fig:ila_noce_layer}, and GCG-LILA$^\dagger$ with varying the choices of the layer in Figure~\ref{fig:ila_ce_layer}, in the setting of query-specific adversarial suffix generation for attacking Llama-2-7B-Chat on AdvBench.
+We evaluate GCG-LSGM with varying the choice of $\gamma$ in Figure~\ref{fig:gamma}, and GCG-LILA with varying the choices of the layer in Figure~\ref{fig:ila_ce_layer}, in the setting of query-specific adversarial suffix generation for attacking Llama-2-7B-Chat on AdvBench.
 It can be seen that for LSGM, a large range of the choice of $\gamma$ ($0.3 \sim 0.9$) leads to improved performance.
-For our combination method, LILA$^\dagger$ demonstrates consistently more effective performance on all choices of the layer.
+For LILA, it demonstrates consistently more effective performance on all choices of the layer.